koendv/blackmagic-blackpill/README.md

 Your setup ought to look like the picture above.

 Careful - only connect one power source to a board.
-If in your setup the target is connected to usb, the connection between Black Magic Probe and target should be  `SWDIO`, `SWCLK` and `GND` only.
+If in your setup Black Magic Probe and target are both connected to usb, the connection between Black Magic Probe and target should be  `SWDIO`, `SWCLK` and `GND` only.
 No `3V3` power.

 Connect the Black Magic Probe usb to the PC.
 Now we are ready to connect to the target system: